silviaCerby/gitbook/docs/management/identity_providers_(idps)/local_workspace/create-and-configure-a-local-user-workspace.md

 ---
-description: This article describes how to create and configure a local user workspace in which Cerby manages the identity and authentication of users.
+description: "This article describes how to create and configure a local user workspace in which Cerby manages the identity and authentication of users."
 intercom_id: 8011381
 ---